Off-Campus Housing

 Legal Advice

 If you need legal advice regarding your rights and responsibilities as a tenant, or if you’re facing disputes with your landlord, you can reach out to the Timmins-Temiskaming Community Legal Clinic (timminslegalclinic.ca) for assistance.
-They can provide the support you need in navigating these issues.
+They can provide the support you need to navigate these issues.

 Timmins-Temiskaming Community Legal Clinic | timminslegalclinic.ca